Can you keep a secret? Specifically, a secret from Tim …

 There’s no more waiting for the “perfect topic,” “perfect angle,” or “perfect writing conditions.”

-You have to build a narrative for people to check out and follow before you can grow an audience over time.
+You have to kick-start your writing process and build a narrative for people to check out and follow before you can grow an audience over time.
 That’s the first step for new writers.

-So, start building that narrative under the search term that no one can take away from you — your name.
+So, if you want to get discovered as a writer, start building that narrative under the search term that no one can take away from you — your name.

 I’m not sure I have the words to tell how much this article has impacted on me.
 I’ve already started implementing some of these tips, but I’ll keep this post handy as I tick off the others.
 Thank you!